johnfliu818/required-parameters/README.md

-# required-parameters
+# required-pm
-Easily tests whether all required parameters are defined
+ensures all required parameters are defined

 ## Purpose

-It would be nice if we can easily ensure that all required parameters are defined, instead of having to validate them individually, like below:
+`required-pm` checks all the required parameters to ensure they are not null.
+It identifies offending parameters `by name`.

+Instead of this:
 ```js
 function addUser(firstName, lastName, phone, email, address) {
     // firstName and lastName are required fields